Rodica Ojog-Brașoveanu: Biography

 Daughter of Ana and Victor Ojog, she was born into a family of wealthy intellectuals.
 Her mother was a teacher, while her father was a lawyer and member of the National Liberal Party.

-Enrolled at the age of six at the "La Maison du Français" school, Ojog-Brașoveanu revealed a taste and remarkable talent for the French language, to which she will remain deeply attached for the rest of her life.
+Enrolled at the age of six at the "La Maison du Français", Ojog-Brașoveanu acquired an affinity for the French language, which she would remain profoundly attached to for the rest of her life.

 She started her secondary education in 1948 at the "Domnița Ileana" High School (now known as the Mihai Eminescu National College), and upon graduating went on to study Law at the University of Bucharest.
 However, in 1956, she was expelled and arrested on a political basis, accused of supporting the anti-communist revolt in Budapest.
 She would only be readmitted in 1962, following a year of unqualified work in a factory.
 In 1963, she married actor Cosma Brașoveanu and resumed her Law studies, this time at the University of Iași; she completed her law degree in 1967, at the University of Bucharest.
 From 1968, she began working as a lawyer.

 Ojog-Brașoveanu died in 2002, as a result of severe lung problems.